Rhonda Franklin

-Rhonda Franklin (born 1965) is a Professor of Electrical and Computer Engineering at the University of Minnesota.
+Rhonda Franklin (born 1965) is a professor of electrical and computer engineering at the University of Minnesota.
 She is a microwave and radio frequency engineer whose research focuses on microelectronic mechanical structures in radio and microwave applications.
 She has won several awards, including the 1998 NSF Presidential Early Career Award for Scientists and Engineers, the 2013 Sara Evans Leadership Award, the 2017 John Tate Award for Excellence in Undergraduate Advising, and the 2018 Minnesota African American Heritage Calendar Award for her contributions to higher education.

 Education

-Franklin grew up in Houston, Texas.
+Franklin was born in Rayne, Louisiana and grew up in Shreveport and Houston, Texas.
 During high school, she received mixed advice on the career she should pursue.
 While her senior counselor thought she should become a secretary, her science teachers encouraged her to explore STEM fields by attending a summer camp run by the National Science Foundation.
-This exposure to science inspired Franklin to pursue and complete her Bachelor's degree in Electronic Engineering at Texas A&M University in 1988.
+This exposure to science inspired Franklin to pursue and complete her bachelor's degree in Electronic Engineering at Texas A&M University in 1988.
 She joined University of Michigan for her graduate studies, earning a Master's in 1990 and her PhD in 1995.
 Her supervisor was Linda Katehi.
 She was the first African American woman in the microwave engineering program, and one of only six African-Americans graduating with engineering Ph.D.s in the United States in 1995.
 Her graduate research was sponsored by the National GEM Consortium and involved three placements at Lawrence Livermore National Laboratory.